puniverse/pulsar/docs/manual/actors.md

     (snd (mailbox-of actor) msg)

 But there's an easier way.
-Actors implement the `SendChannel` interface, and so, are treated like a channel by the `snd` function.
+Actors implement the `SendPort` interface, and so, are treated like a channel by the `snd` function.
 So we can simple call:

     (snd actor msg)